ToolJet/ToolJet/docs/docs/widgets/radio-button.md

 <img class="screenshot-full" src="/img/widgets/radio-button/radiobutton.gif" alt="oolJet - Widget Reference - RadioButton " height="420"/>

 :::tip
-Radio buttons are preferred when the list of options is less than six and all the options can be displayed at once.
+Radio buttons are preferred when the list of options is less than six, and all the options can be displayed at once.
 :::

 :::info